berardo/apex-propellant/README.md

 ## Overview

 It's well known that triggers should be logicless, which means we should avoid coding directly within them.
-Instead, it's advisable to make calls to business classes not rarely called trigger handlers.
+Instead, it's advisable to make calls to business classes commonly called trigger handlers.

 However, what's commonly overlooked is the dependency from the handler back to the Apex `Trigger` object and some other issues I'm going to discuss on this overview (feel free to jump onto the next session if want to cut to the chase).

-The Apex Propellant library is inspired by probably the most popular Apex trigger handling solutions out there.
+The **Apex Propellant** library is inspired by probably the most popular Apex trigger handling solutions out there.

 The first two are this [TriggerHandler](https://github.com/kevinohara80/sfdc-trigger-framework), and this pretty basic [TriggerHandler](https://github.com/xgeek-net/sfdc-apex-trigger-framework).

-Both are based upon common generic classes that you extended in order to implement you very own `TriggerHandler`.
+Both are based upon common generic classes that you extend in order to implement you very own `TriggerHandler`.
 When you extend it, you override methods like `beforeInsert()` or `afterUpdate()`, so that these methods are executed when triggers call something like the code below:

 ```java
 trigger AccountTrigger on Account(before insert, after insert) {